By phone or email

 How we keep your details safe and secure

-We undertake regular reviews of who has access to information that we hold to ensure that your information is only accessible by appropriately trained staff, volunteers and contractors.
+We undertake regular reviews of who has access to the information we hold to ensure that your data is only accessible by appropriately trained staff, volunteers, and contractors.

-We ensure that there are appropriate technical controls in place to protect your personal details.
-For example our online forms are always encrypted and our network is protected and routinely monitored.
+We have appropriate technical and organisational controls in place to protect your personal details.
+For example, our online forms are always encrypted, and our network is protected and routinely monitored.

 How long we keep your information